kudocc/tcpClient/README.md

 iOS app using socket to interact with [simple echo server](https://github.com/kudocc/simpleServer) (support VoIP which means when application is suspended, it can receive the packet sended from server on VoIp socket)

-Before build the project, you should config the server ip address.
+Before build the project, you should change the server ip address in `config.plist` file.

 You can send some text to echo server and receive the text from server.
 When we receive a packet from server, if app is in background, I present a local notification to notify user, I think it's a standard way for VoIP application.